 Download following CloudFormation template.
 Pick the group based of AD Group listed on your Workshop Credentials printout.

-Deploy the CloudFormation template in the master account of your control tower environmemt in the us-west-2 (Oregon) region.
+Deploy the CloudFormation template in the Management account of your control tower environmemt in the us-west-2 (Oregon) region.

 Name the stack